darasus/ai-blog/content/5-ways-to-cut-down-on-screen-time.md

   academic performance and brain development.
 There is some research that suggests excessive screen time may contribute to attention deficit hyperactivity disorder (ADHD) and dyslexia in children.
+intro: >-
+  The digital age has brought with it a whole host of new issues that parents need to navigate.
+From concerns over online safety to the amount of time kids spend looking at screens, digital parenting presents its own unique set of challenges.

+  As technology continues to advance, so do the ways in which our kids can interact with it.
+From tablets and smart TVs to smartphones and video games, it seems as though there are more screens than ever before.
+This is especially true for younger children who have grown up with these devices as a normal part of their everyday life.

+  The pros and cons of screen time for kids can be debated endlessly but at the end of the day, your child will likely spend a lot of their time consuming some form of media in one way or another.
+As their parent, it’s important that you understand the benefits and risks associated with screen time so that you can make informed decisions about how much exposure they receive on a regular basis.
 ---

 ## What Are The Benefits Of Screen Time?